ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 #### Characters

-Values of type `char` correspond to the 256 symbols defined in the ISO/IEC 8859-1 standard.
+Values of type `char` correspond to the 256 symbols Latin-1 set.
 Character literals are surrounded by single quotes.
 Here is an example.
 ```ocaml
 # 'a';;
 - : char = 'a'